Back in 2018 we (Katrin and I) moved from Snohomish, Washington (State not DC) to Roanoke, Virginia. Read about it or watch it here.

 We were able to spend a few days working within the Covid-19 guidelines to see Fort Collins, visit our great friends, and the Bellevue Watson Fish Hatchery.
 All in all a great time.
 Even with the thick layer of smoke and haze in the air.

 Speaking of which, yes, there was a wild fire nearby at the time and conditions would change rapidly from smoky with falling ash, to clear and beautiful.
-Having smoke on top of Covid did make things more difficult, but we found a way to enjoy ourselves none the less.
+Having smoke on top of Rona did make things more difficult, but we found a way to enjoy ourselves none the less.

 Downtown Fort Collins is filled with great beer and a cool martini bar.
 As always, have a plan and think before you drink.

 After overstaying our welcome in Fort Collins and with a “big” winter storm looming on the horizon we headed down to Denver to stay with some other friends and seize the opportunity to sleep in a house and not the Tepui during the coming snow and frigid temperatures.
 (We stayed in the tent while in Fort Collins)

 Once we got settled in with our friends down in Denver the following day was when the snow came in.
 It was forecasted to be a large winter storm with weather swinging from the 90s one day down below freezing the next.
 Precipitation levels were forecasted from 2 to 14 inches of snow.

 Snow accumulation ended up being around 2 inches in downtown Denver, but since the previous day was in the 90’s the surface temperature was much to high in most places for the snow to stick.